Carnegie Mellon University traditions: The Fence

 The Fence, built in 1923, which lies in the middle of the Cut.
 The Fence frequently displays witty or poignant messages, but is just as often used to advertise upcoming events or recent accomplishments.
 Because of its highly visible location on campus, it is an ideal place to proclaim one's message to as much of the student body as possible.
 The original wooden fence was replaced in 1993 when it collapsed under its own weight due to six inches of surrounding paint.
 At the time, it held the Guinness World Record for being the most painted object.
 Today, a concrete and steel reinforced fence stands where the original one stood, imitating the size it would be today.
 Students still paint the fence in an effort to break the record held by the original as the world's most painted upon object.
 As of 2017 the fence has four inches of paint.

 In August 2008, the graduating class of 2008 at the Carnegie Mellon Silicon Valley Campus brought the tradition to California by installing their own version of the fence, and dedicating it to Randy Pausch, who died in that year.

 Two years of paint layers are visible after the defacing.

 On March 21, 2011, six freshman Carnegie Mellon students defaced the fence.
 They were stopped by fellow students, CMU Police Officers, and representatives from the Office of Student Affairs.
 A hacksaw was used to cut away over two years' worth of layers of paint.
 The following night, hundreds of CMU students helped paint the fence in an effort to "heal" it.
 Facilities Management Services has taken the responsibility of repairing the fence.
 Instead of gluing it back together, the chunks were removed on March 23, leaving dozens of different layers visible.

 The Fence is used not only to advertise upcoming events for a variety of organizations, but also to recognize different political views, religious or ethnic holidays, as well as support those on campus that may feel underrepresented.

+In 2026, multiple organizations including the American Association of University Professors, Coalition for Higher Education, Concerned Jewish Faculty and Staff, Institute for the Critical Study of Zionism, Jewish Voice for Peace, Palestine Legal, and the Sunrise Movement called for the university to drop an investigation into students for pro-Palestinian messages on The Fence.